Base1 lesson (H2 molecule)#

 TIP: Use `--verbose` to print k-point coordinates with more digits

 As we can see from the previous output, the GSR file contains information about the crystalline structure, forces, stresses as well as the KS band structure.
-In the jargon of object-oriented programming, one says that a GSRFile has a Structure object:
+In the jargon of object-oriented programming, one says that a GsrFile has a Structure object:

 gsr.structure

-and it has an ElectronBands object:
+and has an ElectronBands object:

 gsr.ebands

 This means that if you learn how to use the methods provided by structure and ebands, then you can easily get these objects from the GSR file and use this API to post-process the results.
 This is a general philosophy of AbiPy: every netcdf file object returned by abiopen contains other objects (the structure is always available, while the presence of other objects depend of the particular file).
-Remember this point because we will use it a lot in the other lessons.
+Remember this important point because we will use it a lot in the other lessons.

 Note